Warhorst/pacman/README.md

 ### Refactoring
 - add every map element (walls, tunnels, ghost house) as an entity
 - (Maybe) change the point to a field struct to remove these stupid getters
+- (Maybe) remove the Position component (but keep using it in systems).
+It can be generated quickly from a transform.
+This way only the transform needs to be updated.